-The film draws on hundreds of photographs and audio recordings taken in 1980 by Peter Biella.
-These images, woven with contemporary video footage, create a deeply personal portrait of the unfolding of a family's life through three decades of tumultuous change.
+The film draws on hundreds of photographs and audio recordings made in 1980 by Peter Biella and Richard Cross.
+These images and sounds, woven with contemporary video footage, create a deeply personal portrait of a family's life unfolding through three decades of tumultuous change.

 “A beautiful, heart-rending unfolding of a man's life and how it affects and alters the life around him.
 What is perfectly conveyed is how larger "social forces" push at, sway and block him, and yet, amid which he is clearly also responsible for how he lives.
 The film doesn't presume to provide an "answer".
 These are people whose lives, and life together, even as solidarity has failed, are respected by the film.” — Katherine McNamara, Publisher, Artist's Proof Editions